Skip to main content

 Get personalized auto insurance quotes in minutes, free of charge.
 Make sure your vehicle or rental car is protected this summer!

-If you're planning to hit the open road on a motorcycle, it's important to have the right insurance coverage.
+If you're planning to hit the open road on a motorcycle, it's important to have the right insurance coverage, including adding back full protection once the summer season comes around.
 Motorcycle insurance typically includes liability coverage, which is required by law in most provinces, as well as coverage for theft, collision, and other damage.

 Even if your cottage has stood safely for decades without insurance, climate change creates risks that weren’t there even a few years ago.
-According to the Insurance Bureau of Canada, 2024 broke a record for insured damage caused by severe weather, totalling $8.5 billion.
-This number surpassed the record made in 2016 after the Fort McMurray wildfires, which cost $6 billion and was 12 times the annual average of insured losses between 2001 and 2010, which was $701 million.
+According to the Insurance Bureau of Canada, 2025 saw over $2.4 billion in damage from severe weather, whereas 2024 broke a record for insured damage from severe weather, totalling $8.5 billion.
+This number surpassed the record set in 2016 after the Fort McMurray wildfires.

 Consider the specific risks that your property may face.
 Factors such as the location of your cottage, the age and condition of the building, the quality of roads and fire department access can all affect your premiums.
 Many cottage insurance policies can also extend to your most expensive toys, like ATVs and boats.